CLASSIC MADAGASCAR BIRDING TOUR: DETAILED ITINERARY

 Andasibe-Mantadia provides a secure refuge for a wealth of wildlife and is famous as the haunt of the superb Indri, the largest of all the surviving lemurs.
 The ear-splitting, wailing cries of the Indri echo through the green galleries of the forest, and as one approaches the trees in which these great black and white creatures are sitting the volume of noise becomes almost deafening.
 In addition to the famous Indri, we may also see the beautiful Diademed Sifaka, Common Brown Lemur and, at night, Greater and perhaps Furry-eared Dwarf Lemurs.
 We may be fortunate enough to come across Black-and-white Ruffed Lemur, one of the most handsome of all the lemurs.

 While we are based at Andasibe we will make one or possibly two excursions to the Antavolobe Reserve.
-The star avian attraction here is without doubt the improbable and spectacular Helmet Vanga with its stunning combination of black and tan topped off with a huge, almost fluorescent, turquoise-blue bill.
-We have a very good chance of seeing this striking bird, which is not uncommon here and often associates with mixed flocks of vangas.
-We also have a good chance of coming across Bernier’s Vanga, a species confined to the rainforests of northeastern Madagascar, perhaps coming across a jet-black male hacking away at an epiphyte or a tiger-striped female stripping bark from a high bough.
+The star avian attraction here is, without doubt, the improbable and spectacular Helmet Vanga with its stunning combination of black and tan topped off with a huge, almost fluorescent, turquoise-blue bill.
+We have a good chance of seeing this striking bird that often associates with mixed flocks of vangas.
+We also have a slim chance of coming across Bernier’s Vanga, a species confined to the rainforests of northeastern Madagascar, perhaps coming across a jet-black male hacking away at an epiphyte or a tiger-striped female stripping bark from a high bough.
 Many other species found in Madagascar’s eastern rainforests can be found at this superb reserve.

 Madagascar: Day 14 After some final birding and lemur-watching in the Andasibe area we will return to Antananarivo for an overnight stay.

-Madagascar: Day 15 Today we will head northwestwards to Ampijoroa, situated in the Ankarafantsika National Park, for a three nights stay.
+Madagascar: Day 15 Today we will head northwestwards to Beamilaka, situated close to Ankarafantsika National Park, for a three nights stay.

 The drive offers another chance for both Malagasy Harrier and Madagascan Partridge.
 Although the drive is a long one, we will arrive in time for some initial exploration.